Macro Changes Through Micro Credit

-Microcredit may not be a panacea to women's problems worldwide, but it has impacted thousands of lives, proving that every little bit truly does help.
+Microcredit may not be a panacea to all of women's problems worldwide, but it has impacted the lives of thousands of women, proving that every little bit truly does help.
 One international relations student shares this wisdom and more as she relates her experiences as an intern with the microcredit program Women's Association for the Development of Sacatepequez in Guatemala.

 Globalization has ushered in the availability of the Internet, cell phones, and other technological advances that help us connect to people around the world.
-As a result, we can build more lasting relationships with our friends and colleagues and create a social network anywhere in the world.
+As a result, we can build more lasting relationships with our friends and colleagues, and really create a social network anywhere in the world.

 Micro credit programs offer small loans to the very poor for investment in income-generating activities.
 Throughout the developing world, women are the main recipients of micro credit loans.
 Women often outnumber men in the poorest segments of society.
 Most women are involved in the informal sector, and lack access to credit.
 In addition, women tend to run the daily household budget and are largely responsible for their children.
 Thus, they are important agents of social change.

 I was excited to see AFEDES being led by women of my generation, women whose life experiences were very different from my own.
 In many Western countries, education is taken for granted.
 But these women did not have the same access to education that I had.
-Many of them had faced obstacles that made it difficult for them to attend school.
+Many of them had faced many obstacles in order to achieve their goals for education.
 I talked to several women, for instance, who had to convince their fathers to let them go to school instead of working in the fields.

 I got to know these women, and learned about their history, their struggles and their desire to empower themselves.
 AFEDES showed me how microfinance is an important facilitation tool, where financial services have the capacity to interact with many aspects of clients’ lives, not just to develop an income-generating project.